soggybag/ios-ui-design/00-uiview/README.md

 # UIView

+UIView is the baseclass for everything that appears on the screen.
-This is the base class for all UI widgets!
-All UI elements button, label, tab bar, etc. subclass UIView.
-Why?
-UIView defines a rectangular area on the screen and allows you to draw in that area.
+UIView defines a rectangular area on the screen and the interfaces for managing what is displayed there.
-UIView itself subclasses UIResponder.
-UIResponder allows for user interaction.
+UIView subclasses UIResponder.
+UIResponder allows user interaction.
 With these two features UIView can detect user interaction and respond by changing it's appearance.

 ** What does Apple say about UIView **

-Set a timer and spend 8 minutes reading Apple's documentation on UIView.
 Read to the end of 'Alternatives to Subclassing'.

 [https://developer.apple.com/reference/uikit/uiview](https://developer.apple.com/reference/uikit/uiview)